Max-spec007/Emotions-in-Motion-client/README.md

 ![](https://user-images.githubusercontent.com/61510535/97828964-8e1efe00-1c96-11eb-8971-cb8e355d18fa.png)
-# Emotions in Motion ~ A comment creator for the Soul. 😇
+# A comment creator for the Soul. 😇
 Emotions in Motion is a place for the mind, body, and soul.
 This is a mental health app that is geared towards inspiring others.
 Come join us and feel inspired by Emotions in Motion!